 - Does U.S. Cellular block access to websites or applications?

-- Does U.S. Cellular® provides usage notifications?
+- Does U.S. Cellular provide usage notifications?

-Mobile Broadband service ("Mobile Broadband") refers to any of our data services that you may use with a Smartphone, aircard modem, tablet or other wireless device that are appropriately configured to work on our network for connection to the Internet utilizing either the 4G LTE or 3G EVDO network.
+Mobile Broadband Internet Access Service refers to any of our data services that a customer may use with a Smartphone, aircard modem, tablet, or other wireless device that are appropriately configured to work on our network for connection to the Internet utilizing either the 4G LTE or 3G EVDO network.
 It provides the capability to transmit data to and receive data from all or substantially all Internet endpoints, including any capabilities that are incidental to and enable the operation of the service.
 Mobile Broadband Internet Access Service does not include services that use the Internet for connectivity but which only provide access to limited Internet endpoints such as is common with many M2M services.

 Two types of optimization techniques are utilized by U.S. Cellular for video, Lossless Video Optimization and Lossy Video Optimization:

-- Lossless Video Optimization
+Lossless Video Optimization

 Lossless Video Optimization reduces the amount of video traffic without changing the quality of the contentâ€“using the Just-in-Time technique.
-Such technique manages the download of video over the network to match the rate at which it is being watched by the subscriber.
+Such technique manages the download of video over the network to match the rate at which it is being watched by the customer.
 This improves capacity utilization and performance by minimizing wasted traffic caused by video downloads to a buffer, which are terminated before viewing completion.

-- Lossy Video Optimization
+Lossy Video Optimization

 Lossy Video Optimization removes inefficiencies in the encoding of video and optimizes the video to better suit the network and the device.
 It uses the following techniques:

-Quality-Aware Transcoding to deliver video in the most efficient codec without degrading quality.
+- Quality-Aware Transcoding to deliver video in the most efficient codec without degrading quality.
 This reduces the video traffic load on the network.

 Web Optimization includes a vast array of techniques to streamline web page downloads and reduce the amount of data transmitted in the process.
 If the object is present in the cache, it is served from there.
 If not, the object is fetched from the content server to be optimized.
 The optimization process goes through four different optimization stages: